ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

     a cutoff for the magnitude of the two-electron integrals.
 If the integrals are larger than the size specified, they will be zeroed.

+**CALCMCSIZESPACE** [CalcDetCycles] [CalcDetPrint]

+    This option will calculation the exact size of the determinant space, including spin- polarization, spatial symmetry, Lz symmetry, and truncation of the excitation level if included, in a MC fashion.
+It is parallelised, and takes the values (INTEGER*8s) CalcDetCycles
+    - the number of MC cycles per processor, and CalcDetPrint - the number of cycles before the stats of the MC run are printed to a "SpaceMCStats" file.
+This file gives the iteration number, the number of allowed determinants generated, the fraction of generated determinants which were allowed, and finally, the expected size of the space from the run so far.

 **CALCEXACTSIZESPACE**
     Default false.